Characterizing FaaS Workflows on Public Clouds: The Good, the Bad and the Ugly: Empirical Results and Analysis

 \subsection{Scaling with Input Rates}

-A key defining feature of FaaS is its ability to scale the number of FaaS instances when the input load is variable and provide a stable latency.
+A key defining feature of FaaS is its ability to scale the number of FaaS instances when the input load is variable, while maintaining stable latency.
 We examine if these properties extend to FaaS workflows and provide a stable E2E time.

 \takeaway{Azure Durable Functions (AzS and AzN) are sensitive to configurations that affect concurrency and scaling, requiring tuning to achieve stable performance. }